Welcome to Decatur Island

 “Give me golf clubs, fresh air and a beautiful partner, and you can keep the clubs and the fresh air.” – Jack Benny

-In the summer, the island has a community market day every Saturday from Memorial Day to Labor Day.
+Community market day every Saturday from Memorial Day to Labor Day

 Everyone is welcome to come share their produce, craft creations, recycled items and baked goods.
 It’s a very fun way to reconnect with each other and share the island “spirit”.
 If you’ve got a favorite recipe, an item you’d like to recycle or a new art project you’d like to share, we’d love to have you join us!